microwavedram/fkit/README.md

 # fkit
-no bullshit roblox gun system
+no bullshit OTS&FPS roblox gun system
+(in development)